pittcsc/Documents/Code_Of_Conduct.md

 - Refusal to explain or debate social justice concepts
 - Criticizing racist, sexist, cisgenderist, or otherwise oppressive behavior or assumptions

+## Discord

+With participation in our club's discord comes the responsibility to uphold our club's standards within that community.
+Club officers have the perogative to suspend club members from the Discord if their conduct on the Discord is in violation with the above guidelines.
+Discipline will be administered according to the following structure:

+- First offense: Written warning via Discord DM and/or email
+- Second offense: One month suspension from the Discord community
+- Third offense: Indefinite suspension from the Discord community

 ## Advertisements

 Advertisements are **not** to be posted in the CSC Discord server without prior officer approval.
 Advertisements may be deleted at the discretion of the CSC officers.